 The sequence of tokens is parsed to form syntax trees.

 - semantic analysis

-The syntax trees are traversed to declare variables, load symbol tables, assign types, and in general determine the meaning of the program.
+The syntax trees are traversed to declare variables, load symbol tables, assign types, and determine the meaning of the program.

-Optimization is an optional pass that tries to rewrite the program in a semantically equivalent, but faster executing, version.
+Optimization is an optional pass that attempts to rewrite the program in a semantically equivalent, more performant, version.

 - code generation